TheMadGear/2024_xenopus_allofraseri/redo_laev_hum_allo.md

-# this mostly takes place in for_jade and associated directories
+# this mostly takes place in for_jade and /home/froglady/projects/rrg-ben/froglady/2024_allo/new_bam/annotate

 # redo blast to make sure laevis names in each file (laev_hum & laev_allo) match